 The Constitution of South Africa states in Section 23 that everyone has a right to fair labour practices.
 Therefore, if an employer fails to meet certain obligations towards its employees, such an employer will be in direct conflict with the Constitution.
 This may lead to a breach of the employment contract and allow the affected employee to claim damages from the employer.

 The employee may also report the employer to the Labour department.
-A representative called an inspector will attend to the complaint by visiting the employer’s offices and investigate whether certain policies and payments structures are in place and whether they are being adhered to.
+A representative called an inspector would attend to the complaint by visiting the employer’s offices and investigating whether certain policies and payment structures are in place and whether they are being adhered to.
 The basis of an employment relationship is the employment contract entered into between the employee and the employer in terms of which the employee would render services to the employer and the employer would remunerate the employee for the services rendered.
 This remuneration would include all benefits such as commission structures and any other allowances.

-The BCEA provides that employers must pay employees their remuneration in a South African currency on either a daily, weekly, fortnightly or monthly basis.
-An employer must also provide an employee with a payslip outlining the remuneration received as well as the further contributions and benefits as well as any lawful deductions that the employer made.
+The BCEA provides that employers must pay employees their remuneration in a South African currency on a daily, weekly, fortnightly or monthly basis.
+An employer must also provide an employee with a payslip outlining the remuneration received, further contributions and benefits, and any lawful deductions made by the employer.